The Royal College of Nursing is extremely proud of the diversity of the nursing community

 For more information please email the RCN diversity team.

 The RCN’s Principles of nursing practice tell us what patients, colleagues, families and carers can expect from nursing.
-Principle A states: ‘Nurses and nursing staff treat everyone in their care with dignity and humanity – they understand their individual needs, show compassion and sensitivity, and provide care in a way that respects all people equally.’
+Principle A states: ‘Nurses and nursing staff treat everyone in their care with dignity and humanity – they understand their individual needs, show compassion and sensitivity, and provide care in a way that respects all people equally.

 The Library and Heritage Centre is collecting material to better reflect our LGBT+ members, making sure our collections represent the diversity of nursing to this and future generations.
-Find out more about our plans, or get in touch to share your story.